Information and resources for young people

 We make sure that government agencies, as well as some non-government agencies and services are doing the right thing by the NSW community, including young people.

-An important part of our role is to handle complaints from young people when they feel that they have been treated unfairly by an agency funded by government like a school, the police, an accommodation service or similar agencies that provide services to young people.
+An important part of our role is to handle complaints from young people when they feel that they have been treated unfairly by an agency funded by government like a school, an accommodation service or similar agencies that provide services to young people.
 If a young person is unhappy about the way they have been treated, they can complain to us.

 Some examples of agencies that we take complaints about include:

-- Housing NSW
+- FACS Housing

-- Juvenile Justice and Corrective Services NSW
+- Youth Justice and Corrective Services NSW

 - Community Services